Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 * Defining the problem
 * Building the dataset
 * Training the model
+ * Splitting Dataset
 * Evaluating the model
 * Using the model

 #### Supervised Learning
 Supervised Learning is a type of machine learning technique in which every training sample from the dataset has a corresponding label or output value associated with it.
 Supervised learning algorithms learn to predict labels or output values. ***Regression*** and ***Classification*** are supervised leraning.

+#### Test Dataset
+The test dataset will be used during model evaluation.

+#### Tree-based Models
+Lean to categorize or regress by building an extremely large structure of nested if/else blocks, splitting thw world into different regions at ech if/else block.
+Training determines exactly where these splits happen and what value is assigned at each leaf region.
+Ex.
+XGBBoost Model.

 #### Unlabeled Data
 means you don't need to provide the model with any kind of label or solution while the model is being trained.